ralowe/docs/ios/authentication.md

 }
 ```

 Note: By default, the Hosted UI will show all login options; the username-password flow as well as any social providers which are configured.
+If you wish to bypass the extra sign-in screen showing all the provider options and launch your desired social provider login directly, you can set the `HostedUIOptions` as shown in the next section.
 {: .callout .callout--info}

 #### Configuring Hosted UI to launch Facebook/ Google/ SAML sign in directly